 Air pollution also affects the indoor air, making it important to take the right steps to keep your family protected.
-Wearing a mask when going out, installing car air purifier, can help you prevent outdoor pollution to some extent.
+Wearing a mask when going out, and installing a car air purifier, can help you prevent outdoor pollution to some extent.
 However, you also need to take the right steps to prevent indoor pollution.
-Installing a HEPA air purifier is an effective way to reduce pollutants such as PM 2.5, dust, pollen to make the indoor air safe and free of contaminants.
-You can easily find high performing HEPA air purifiers that are also aesthetically appealing from KENT.
+Installing a HEPA air purifier is an effective way to reduce pollutants such as PM 2.5, dust, and pollen to make the indoor air safe and free of contaminants.
+You can easily find high-performing HEPA air purifiers that are also aesthetically appealing from KENT.
 If you want to find out more about our purifiers, click here.

 To know more about indoor air pollution read our inside story.